trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/nginx_contexts.png" alt="nginx-contexts">
 </p>

-NGINX lookup starts from the http block, then through one or more server blocks, followed by the location block(s).
+For HTTP, NGINX lookup starts from the http block, then through one or more server blocks, followed by the location block(s).

 ##### External files